FRRouting/frr/doc/user/basic.rst

 the following command line option at daemon startup:

-.. option:: -M <module:options>
-.. option:: --module <module:options>
+.. option:: -M, --module <module:options>

    Load the specified module, optionally passing options to it.
 If the module name contains a slash (/), it is assumed to be a full pathname to a file to